 10.1 The application resulted in a number of notifications to interested third parties including neighbouring properties.
-Objections have been received from 19 interested third parties.
-Two general comments were also received.
+Objections have been received from 11 interested third parties.
+One general comment was also received.

 The full text of all of the representations received is available to view on the Council's website.
 However, a summary of the material considerations raised are given below.